By Lawrence Haywood, Jun 21, 2024

 Right in the middle of Hue, Vietnam, on the north side of the river stands a sight as imposing as it is beautiful.
-The Imperial City of Hue has seen much action over the course of the Nguyen Dynasty, which ran from 1804 to 1945, starting with the inauguration of the ambitious Emperor Gia Long and ending with the abdication of Emperor Bao Dai, the last of Vietnam’s ruling elite.
-During that time, Hue saw a meteoric rise to become the capital of Vietnam, and much of the attractions there today are centred around its history and the culture that arose from the emperors’ feudal lifestyles.
-Nowadays, Hue holds none of the power that it once did, but there are several reasons to visit this fantastic, regal city in the geographical centre of Vietnam.
-Here is our list of the top 10 best things to do in Hue.
+The Imperial City of Hue saw much action throughout the Nguyen Dynasty, which ran from 1804 to 1945, starting with the inauguration of the ambitious Emperor Gia Long and ending with the abdication of Emperor Bao Dai, the last of Vietnam’s ruling elite.
+During that time, Hue saw a meteoric rise to become the capital of Vietnam, and much of the attractions there today are centered around its history and the culture that arose from the emperors’ feudal lifestyles.

 Ngo Mon Gate to Hue Citadel

 Vietnam’s last dynasty ended about eight decades ago, and many like to say that Hue’s seat of power is still warm.
-The Imperial City is, naturally, Hue’s biggest attraction, and certainly an unmissable stop for history buffs and regular travellers alike.
-Recent damages sustained from the French War, the occupation by Japan and the American War have rendered the Imperial City as a shell of its former self; the 160 buildings that were once here have become about 10 major sites, but even this was enough to earn the Imperial City its UNESCO designation in 1993.
+The Imperial City is, naturally, Hue’s biggest attraction, and certainly an unmissable stop for history buffs and regular travelers alike.
+Recent damages sustained from the French War, the occupation by Japan and the American War have rendered the Imperial City a shell of its former self; the 160 buildings that were once here have become about 10 major sites, but even this was enough to earn the Imperial City its UNESCO designation in 1993.

 The Purple Forbidden City

 Even with much of the city ravaged by war, there is still a huge amount to see and intensive tours can last about a day.
 Through its gates, dynastic urns, gardens, pavilions and outer and inner courtyards, visitors can see a breadth of feudal history extending over 200 years.
-Alongside this, the temples and shrines within its walls tell of Hue’s relevance as a religious centre in the country, one where a divine power was seen to govern the acts of the resident Nguyen Dynasty.
-The Purple Forbidden City within the walls of the Imperial City was its enigmatic centre, accessible only to important members of the Nguyen Dynasty but now open to the public for a fee of 150,000 VND ($6.50).
+Alongside this, the temples and shrines within its walls tell of Hue’s relevance as a religious center in the country, one where a divine power was seen to govern the acts of the resident Nguyen Dynasty.
+The Purple Forbidden City within the walls of the Imperial City was its enigmatic center, accessible only to important members of the Nguyen Dynasty but now open to the public for a fee of 150,000 VND ($6.50).

 Differing from Beijing’s famous Forbidden City, Hue’s own regal residence faces south-west, directly onto the Perfume River, which is Hue’s lifeblood leading inland from the East Vietnam Sea.
 The name stems from the perceived fragrance of the river brought about by the water’s passage through aromatic forests before it reaches Hue.
-You can test out this theory for yourself on a boat tour of Hue; companies such as Experience Travel Group offer 4 to 5-hour tours by boat, soaking up views of the city and the outer lying hills as well as paying visits to some of the tombs of past emperors throughout Hue's feudal life.
+You can test out this theory for yourself on a boat tour of Hue; companies such as Experience Travel Group offer 4 to 5-hour tours by boat, soaking up views of the city and the outer-lying hills as well as paying visits to some of the tombs of past emperors throughout Hue's feudal life.

 There is still much to be seen in modern Hue on the banks of the Perfume River.
 Walking or cycling along parts of the river is easily done and offers excellent views over the coursing waterway.
 Paths lead to some hidden gems, including several handicraft villages and small rural enclaves if you follow it for long enough, but the standout attraction, 4km southwest and totally reachable by bicycle is the Thien Mu Pagoda.
 This regularly tops lists of the top things to do in Hue for its long history and its aesthetic appeal overlooking the fishing boats of the Perfume River.